-Prepping your ingredients doesn’t have to take a long time but it will save you tons of time in the long run and it’ll take out a lot of work from your actual cooking.
+Prepping your ingredients doesn’t have to take a long time and it will save you effort and minimize stress in the long run.
+Done well, it takes a lot of work from your actual cooking.
 It can take some time to get used to if you don’t normally prep ingredients, but this is hands down what makes the biggest difference for me.
 It takes away all the headache of cooking and makes thing way easier.

 Some things will take extra time, but not everything.
 If you’re making rice, it won’t take any extra time to cook up several additional servings.
 If you’re already chopping up onions for a dish, chop up a couple more while you’re already doing that.
 Enlist help if you have/need/want it.
 Having another set of hands will make it go way faster.

 A lot of foods we buy come in quantities greater than we need at the time, especially if you’re living alone.
 Ingredient prep will help prevent you tossing out food you couldn’t eat fast enough and it’ll also prevent you having to eat the same thing every day as you try to finish something before it goes bad.

 Onions are the base for a lot of dishes, so they’re great to have on hand.
 I dice all my onions, put them in sandwich bags, and they go straight into the freezer.
 This will change the texture and reduce the sharpness of their flavour, but if you’re cooking them down in a soup or other dish, then the texture integrity isn’t as important.
 You can save the ends if you’re into making your own soup stock.
 If you’re crafty you can also save the yellow onion skins to dye Easter eggs, wool, etc.

 These can be small or giant.
 The size varies a lot and chances are you might not need the whole thing.
 Chop it down into bite sized pieces, toss into a big bowl/sink of water and give them a hard swish to remove any grains between the leaves, dry, then bag and put into the freezer.